commercetools/commercetools-sunrise-java-training/README.md

 ## Run it

-Check how to run it following the documentation in [Sunrise Starter Project](https://github.com/commercetools/commercetools-sunrise-java-starter#run-it-locally).
+Learn how to run it following the documentation in [Sunrise Starter Project](https://github.com/commercetools/commercetools-sunrise-java-starter#run-it-locally).

 ## Pre-training material & reading